Why keep Lent at all?

 The Liturgy of Good Friday will be at 9 am on March 30th, Stations of the Cross in the Ruins at 2 pm, and a performance of Bob Chilcott’s St John Passion & Bach’s Jesu meine Freude at 6 pm.

 Easter Sunday’s Dawn Eucharist will take place at 6.15 am, with the Cathedral Eucharist at 10.30 am and Festal Evensong at 4 pm.

 The Sacrament of Reconciliation (Confession)

 Though we know that God forgives us whenever we turn to him in penitence and faith, it is sometimes helpful to engage with a more intensive process of self-examination and to hear God’s forgiveness spoken aloud, knowing own specific failures have been forgiven.
 In a place where reconciliation is integral to all that we do, it makes sense to enjoy the full riches of the sacraments that Christ has entrusted to his Church.
-There will be a priest ready to hear confessions in the Millennium Chapel on Shrove Tuesday, 28th February, before Evening Prayer from 4.30 or on the Monday, Tuesday and Wednesday of Holy Week, from 6 pm to 7 pm, also in the Millennium Chapel.
-At other times, or for more information, please speak to Canon Kathryn.
+There will be a priest ready to hear confessions in the Millennium Chapel on the Monday, Tuesday and Wednesday of Holy Week, from 6 pm to 7 pm in the Millennium Chapel, or at other times by appointment with Canon Kathryn (02476 521230)